Mark Teixeira Is Powerless (And That’s OK)

 For the sake of comparison, here’s last year’s stance:

 His swing also looks much more fluid and smooth than last year.
 Last year it looked like he was lunging at pitches and swinging harder than he had to, most likely drawn by the allure of the short porch in right.
 The overly-aggressive swing and pronounced upper cut were surely major factors in the abundance of pop-ups we saw.
-This year everything looks balanced and together, and the swing shown above in the first picture is a perfect example of that.
-Watch the entire swing here and notice that Teix’s entire body motion is much more calm and in tune.
+This year everything looks balanced and together, and the swing shown above in the first picture is a perfect example of that. and notice that Teix’s entire body motion is much more calm and in tune.
 His hands and hips are in sync, his upper body motion is perfectly balanced with his lower body motion, and the result is a line drive RBI double to right.
 He doesn’t appear to be swinging for the fences right now; he appears to be swinging to make solid contact.
 And when you do that, good things are going to happen.

 Now I’m not a professional hitting coach and I don’t pretend to be, but from what I’ve seen from watching live and what I see in the early numbers, I don’t feel like there should be concern about Teix’s slow start.
 He’s a notorious slow starter anyway, and he’s likely still getting acclimated to this new swing and new approach from the left side of the plate.
 The fact that he’s taking pitches, seeing the ball, and making good contact while doing so makes me thing it’s only a matter of time until the power starts to catch up.